not-sekiun/PyIris/README.md

 - Robust built-in scout payload failsafes to recover from network connection loss
 - Take a webcam snapshot
 - Generate payloads
+- Send "Fake replies" to programs that cannot be identified as a scout

 # PyIris' Arsenal
 ## Handler
-The handler is the command and control server of PyIris, it manages listeners and scouts.
-It's aim is to provide an easy to use interface to allow the user to communicate and command the various payloads deployed onto remote systems and the various active listeners.
+The handler, as it's name suggest takes care of handling listeners, scouts or payload generation.
+It is the UI of the framework and allows you to easily and quickly manage listeners, scouts and generation of payloads

 ## Listener
-The main aim of the listener is to sit and wait for the payloads to connect back to the command and control server.
-The listener refers to a "server key" that each payload is outfitted with.
-If the payload sends the correct key to the server it is granted access, otherwise the connection is torn down and rejected.
+The listener's job is to wait on a specific interface and port(0.0.0.0:9999 by default) and wait for connections.
+Once a program connects back, the listener initiates the scout authentication protocol to determine whether the connection was initiated by a scout or by another program.
+If the program can identify itself as a scout, the listener lets it in, otherwise the listener sends a fake reply to the program and closes the connection.

 ## Scouts
-These are the payloads that connect back to the handler.
+These are the payloads that connect back to the listener using a reverse TCP conneciton.
 They are scripted in python and can be compiled into stealthy evasive executable files.
-Each payload has its own core function such as remote code execution, input injection, cyber reconnaissance and so on.
+Each payload has its own core function, such as acting as a reverse shell, injecting user input, initiating cyber reconnaissance or simply just acting as a transport to download and launch files from the attacker.

-These scouts can be easily deployed, each has an ip_addr and port variable that tell it where to connect back to, these are modified and then deployed, either as exectuables or .py files which attempt to connect back to the server.
+## Generator
+The generator offer a simple, easy to use interface to allow you to configure and quickly generate a scout payload to connect back to a specified IP and port.

 # Getting Started
 ## Prerequisites
 - Python 2.7
 - Python 3.X (Only for linux)